Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 on [FFmpeg's official site][ffmpeg].
 It doesn't need to be installed—you can just extract it somewhere.
-But, since it is useful for many different tasks, adding it to the system PATH is recommeded.
+But, since it is useful for many different tasks, adding it to the system PATH is recommended.

 When working with WEB and TV sources, you will most likely have only lossy audio available.
 The most common codecs here are AC-3, E-AC-3 and AAC.
-Lossily compressed files should generally not be reencoded—the proper way to handle them is to remux (i.e. copy) them to the final file.
+Lossily compressed files should generally not be re-encoded—the proper way to handle them is to remux (i.e. copy) them to the final file.

 [ffmpeg]: https://www.ffmpeg.org/download.html